-Cyclica is a 6ft aluminum spinning disc that I built in 2023, it will attend:
+Cyclica is a 6ft aluminum spinning disc that I built in 2023, it debuted at:

 So far, only the first disc is complete.
 I describe the full vision for the piece below, but I think due to the large cost of each disc, I might never get around to making all four.